 Law enforcement officers face job challenges and potential safety hazards on a regular basis, but technology is evolving to help them effectively manage these risks.
 To make sure we stay informed about these challenges, our team members meet with customers, consult with advisory council members and attend key conferences throughout the year.
-Recently, we went to the Law Enforcement Information and Technology (LEIT) conference to meet with law enforcement leadership, IT managers and technology specialists to discuss the latest solutions and best practices in law enforcement information management.
-Here, we share the top issues we heard from them and show how technology is helping overcome these roadblocks through job safety and efficiency improvements.
+Here, we share the top issues we hear from them and show how technology is helping overcome these roadblocks through job safety and efficiency improvements.

 1. Improve Situational Awareness, Officer Safety and Reporting Accuracy with Voice-to-Text Technology

 One of the biggest pain points we heard from officers is the challenges they face digitally capturing evidence to support investigations and notations.
 The traditional method of typing reports is time consuming and requires officers to look down at a screen rather than keeping their eyes on the surrounding area, compromising safety.
 Panasonic offers a voice-to-text solution specifically designed for law enforcement officers to dictate their reports so they can keep their eyes on their surroundings and complete tasks in a fraction of the time.

 2. Achieve Criminal Justice Information Services (CJIS) Compliance with Multi-factor Authentication